boyney123/performance-budgets/README.md

 <div align="center">

-<h2>performance-budgets: keep an eye on performance and set budgets</h2>
+<h2>performance-budgets: Keep your applications ⚡ with budgets</h2>

 ### _Check performance budgets with one command..._